Sarita Joshi

-Sarita Joshi (née Bhosle) is an Indian actress.
+Sarita Joshi (born 17 October 1941) is an Indian actress.
 Cited amongst the finest and most significant actors of Gujarati and Marathi theatre, Joshi is known for her Gujarati plays done with her husband Pravin Joshi in the 1970s.
 She garnered widespread recognition for her role as the matriarch Godavari Thakkar in the Star Plus hit dramedy Baa Bahoo Aur Baby (2005–2010).
 In 1988, she was awarded the Sangeet Natak Akademi Award for Acting in Gujarati by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.
 In 2020, she has been awarded with Padma Shri, India's fourth highest civilian award for her contribution in Art.
 She was recently seen in (2019) Zee TV's Hamari Bahu Silk as a hard-working business woman who hates films especially 'A' grade films.
-Sarita Joshi is currently seen on Anupama: Namaste America a prequel web series to Star Plus show Anupamaa.
+Sarita Joshi was seen on Anupama: Namaste America, a prequel web series to the Star Plus show Anupamaa in 2022.

 She is currently playing the character of Radha Limaye aka Radha Tai/Kaku in Sony Sab's Pushpa Impossible.

 Early life

-Sarita was born in a middle class Marathi family in Pune, though she grew up in Vadodara.
+Sarita was born in a middle class Marathi family in Pune, on 17th October 1941, though she grew up in Vadodara.
 Her father, Bhimrao Bhosle, was a barrister and mother, Kamlabai Rane, was from Goa.
 She began acting on stage at the age of nine along with her sister Padmarani, due to financial problems that her family found itself in.
 Though she started with traditional theatre, she soon started working with noted artists like Shanta Apte.
 She is often confused with her sister, Padmarani, who is also an actress.